City CharterView PDF

-The Mayor shall submit to the Council a tax budget for the ensuing fiscal year, for filing with the County Budget Commission in accordance with the procedures established by the County Budget Commission, unless such procedures are otherwise waived.
-For that purpose, at such date as the Mayor shall determine, the head of each department or agency of the City, shall submit plans to the Mayor for the work to be undertaken by such agency during the next fiscal year, together with estimates of the costs of performing such work.
-The Department of Finance shall supply to the Mayor estimates of anticipated revenue.
-From these data the Mayor may revise the estimates and prepare recommendations for the tax budget for the ensuing fiscal year.
+The City Manager shall submit to the Council a tax budget for the ensuing fiscal year, for filing with the County Budget Commission in accordance with the procedures established by the County Budget Commission, unless such procedures are otherwise waived.
+For that purpose, at such date as the City Manager shall determine, the head of each department or agency of the City, shall submit plans to the City Manager for the work to be undertaken by such agency during the next fiscal year, together with estimates of the costs of performing such work.
+The Department of Finance shall supply to the City Manager estimates of anticipated revenue.
+From these data the City Manager may revise the estimates and prepare recommendations for the tax budget for the ensuing fiscal year.

 6.03 HEARING ON TAX BUDGET.

 At least two (2) copies of the tax budget estimates as recommended by the City Manager shall be placed on file in the office of the Director of Finance for public inspection.
 Notice that they are available for that purpose shall be given by publication once in a newspaper of general circulation in the City.
 The notice shall also specify the date of the first hearing.
 The Council shall hold a public hearing on the tax budget at the time and place specified in the notice and may continue such hearing as necessary.
 When the hearing is concluded, the Council shall consider the tax budget, adopt it, with or without amendments, which adoption may be by resolution, and transmit it to the County Budget Commission on or before the date set by them in the form required by law.

 Upon receipt of the advice of action by the County Budget Commission and the certificate of the County Auditor as to estimated resources, the Council shall, take action as is necessary to enable the County Auditor to place the necessary taxes on the tax duplicate.